elvis-sik/palindromic-roman-nums/README.md

 The code was written in Python 3.7 but should work in previous Python 3 versions as well.
 There are no dependencies.

+To see a sample, running `$ python roman.py` prints a list of palindromic Roman numerals to stdout.